 In this substudy, prior use of estrogen-alone or estrogen plus progestin therapy was reported by 26 percent of the women.
+The In this substudy, prior use of estrogen-alone or estrogen plus progestin therapy was reported by 26 percent of the women.
 The relative risk of invasive breast cancer was 1.24, and the absolute risk was 41 versus 33 cases per 10,000 women-years, for CE plus MPA compared with placebo.
 Among women who reported prior use of hormone therapy, the relative risk of invasive breast cancer was 1.86, and the absolute risk was 46 versus 25 cases per 10,000 women-years, for CE plus MPA compared with placebo.
-Among women who reported no prior use of hormone therapy, the relative risk of invasive breast cancer was 1.09, and the absolute risk was 40 versus who reported in by into use of informment energy, in relative its of invasive breast cancer was 1.09, and the absolute fish was 40 versus 38 cases per 10,000 women-years, for CE plus MPA compared with placebo.
+Among women who reported no prior use of hormone therapy, the relative risk of invasive breast cancer was 1.09, and the absolute risk was 46 versus 25 cases per 10,000 women-years, for CE plus MPA compared with placebo.
 In the same substudy, invasive breast cancers were larger, were more likely to be node positive, and were diagnosed at a more advanced stage in the CE (0.625 mg) plus MPA (2.5 mg) group compared with the placebo group.
 Metastatic disease was rare with no apparent difference between the two groups.
 Other prognostic factors such as histologic subtype, grade and hormone receptor status did not differ between the groups.
 (See CLINICAL STUDIES.)
 Consistent with the WHI clinical trial, observational studies have also reported an increased risk of breast cancer for estrogen plus progestin therapy, and a smaller increased risk for estrogen-alone therapy, after several years of use.
-The risk increased with duration of use, and appeared to return to baseline in about 5 years after stopping treatment (only the observational studies have substantial data on risk after stopping).
-Observational studies also suggest that the risk of breast cancer was greater, and became apparent earlier, with estrogen plus progestin therapy as compared to estrogen-alone therapy.
+The risk increased with duration of use and apparent differ stopping).
+Observational studies have also regores that the risk of breast cancer was greater, and became apparent earlier, with estrogen plus progestin therapy as compared to estrogen plus progestin therapy as compared to return to baseline in therapy as compared to estrogen-alone therapy.
 However, these studies have not generally found significant variation in the risk of breast cancer among different estrogen plus progestin combinations, doses, or routes of administration.